Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

 3. Click the *Driver* drop-down list and select the desired driver.
 All available drivers are displayed in the list.

   > [Info] Drivers must be purchased from the main account and then be installed separately in each sandbox or account where you want to use it.
   For detailed information, see [Manage the drivers](to_be_completed).

-  Depending on the driver, a *Credentials* section is displayed below the drop-down list.
+  Depending on the selected driver, a *Credentials* section is displayed below the drop-down list.

   ![Credentials](../../Assets/Screenshots/Channels/Settings/Connections/Credentials.png "[Credentials]")

-  > [Info] Depending on the driver of the connection, the fields in the *Credentials* section differ.
+  > [Info] Depending on the driver of the selection, the fields in the *Credentials* section differ.

 4. If necessary, enter the required data in the fields in the *Credentials* section.

 5. Click the [SAVE] button.
   The connection will be established.
 The *Checking credentials...* notice is displayed.

   ![Credentials](../../Assets/Screenshots/Channels/Settings/Connections/CheckingCredentials.png "[Credentials]")